About Us

 Frequently Asked Questions

 Yes.
 False or misleading advertising is prohibited under Section 16 of the Consumer Protection Act 2075.
-Businesses making false claims about quality, price, origin, or benefits of goods or services can face fines up to NPR 300,000.
-You can file a complaint at the Department of Commerce or Consumer Court.
+Businesses making false claims about quality, price, origin, or benefits face fines under Section 39 starting at Rs 5,000, or imprisonment under Section 40 for serious offenses.

 Court Marriage in Nepal Pvt.
 Ltd. is Nepal's first registered law firm for court marriage services.
 Since 2016, our Nepal Bar Council-registered advocates have helped 2,000+ couples from 50+ countries with marriage registration, document preparation, and legal consultation.
 Whether you are a Nepali citizen or a foreign national, contact us today for confidential legal assistance.